Fortress-Wars/FortressWars-Wiki/docs/changelogs/FW-v2.0.0.md

   - Level 4: More defense (20 total).
   - Level 5: +75% knockback resistance.
 - Cost to upgrade skeleton is **1** essence per level.
-- Right clicking the player's skeleton restores **10** health to the skeleton.
+- Right-clicking the player's skeleton restores **10** health to the skeleton.
 This consumes **1** essence.
-- The skeleton can now be picked up by right clicking it while sneaking.
+- The skeleton can now be picked up by right-clicking it while sneaking.
 This action remembers its current health and level.
 - The spawn skeleton item and shield become enchanted to indicate that a skeleton is being held.
-- Essence now drops for every entity death (was previously only player deaths caused by another player).
+- Essence now drops for every entity death (previously only player-caused deaths).

 Porcupine